 In a February 2001 report (on the first half of 2000), the DCI dropped an earlier observation that the 1997 pledge appeared to be holding.
 In testimony before the Senate Governmental Affairs Subcommittee on International Security, Proliferation, and Federal Services on June 6, 2002, Assistant Secretary of State John Wolf stated concerns about possible PRC-Iranian interactions "despite China's 1997 pledge to end its nuclear cooperation with Iran."
-An Iranian opposition group reported that Iranian front companies have procured materials from China (and India) for secret nuclear weapons facilities, reported the Washington Post (December 19, 2002).
-The DCI reported in January 2003 that "some interactions," in the second half of 2001, between PRC and Iranian entities "may run counter" to Beijing's 1997 commitment and noted that the two projects are not yet completed.
+In testimony to Congress on February 11, 2003, DCI George Tenet pointed to China's "firms" (rather than the government) and warned that they "may be backing away from Beijing's 1997 bilateral commitment to forego any new nuclear cooperation with Iran."
+The DCI reported in April 2003 that "some interactions," in the first half of 2002, between PRC and Iranian entities "may run counter" to Beijing's 1997 commitment and noted that PRC entities continued to work on the zirconium production plant at Isfahan (while dropping a reference to the research reactor).

-9 Office of the Secretary of Defense, Proliferation: Threat and Response, April 1996.
+&lt;sup>9 Office of the Secretary of Defense, Proliferation: Threat and Response, April 1996.